nikitavoloboev/data/research-papers/research-papers.md

 - [What to Do if SciHub Can't Find Your Paper: A Short Guide (2021)](https://www.reddit.com/r/scihub/comments/pdkboj/what_to_do_if_scihub_cant_find_your_paper_a_short/)
 - [HN: Today Sci-Hub is 10 years old.
 I'll publish 2M new articles to celebrate (2021)](https://news.ycombinator.com/item?id=28421477)
 - [Xirva](https://www.xirva.org/) - Arxiv.org on IPFS. ([HN](https://news.ycombinator.com/item?id=28442022)) ([Code](https://github.com/hugoroussel/xirva))
+- [Researchr](https://researchr.org/) - Platform for finding, collecting, sharing, and reviewing scientific publications, for researchers by researchers.